ameru/pm-technical-int-prep/README.md

 ## Fundamentals of Programming
 - Many online coding bootcamps offer great intro classes, Python and SQL are great languages to learn as a PM since much of your work will require data analysis
-- I took the following classes at Cal Poly to build up my CS foundation:
+- I took/am taking the following classes at Cal Poly to build up my CS foundation:
   - CPE 101 (Python)
   - BUS 392 (Java)
   - BUS 393 (SQL)
+  - CodePath Software Engineering Technical Interview Bootcamp

 ## How the Internet Works
 - Computer Networking